History of Tulsi Gabbard in Timeline

 In November 2015, Tulsi Gabbard introduced Talia's Law, aimed at preventing child abuse and neglect on military bases.

-2015: Criticism of Obama administration on Islamic extremism
+2015: Criticism of Obama administration for refusing to call Islamic extremists the 'real enemy'

-In 2015, Tulsi Gabbard criticized the Obama administration for "refusing" to acknowledge Islamic extremists as the "real enemy" of the United States.
+In 2015, Tulsi Gabbard criticized the Obama administration for "refusing" to say that the "real enemy" of the United States is Islamic extremists.

 2015: Support for Increased Border Security